ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `ssl.cipher_suites`: List the cipher suites for the TLS connectivity.
 See the [Administer API Manager agent security](/docs/central/connect-api-manager/agent-security-api-manager/) topic for more information.

-`proxy_url`: The socks5 or http URL of the proxy server for ingestion service (**socks5://username:password@hostname:port**) to use when the API Management eco-system is not allowed to access the internet world where AMPLIFY Central is installed. **username** and **password** are optional and can be omitted if not required by the proxy configuration.
-Leaving this value empty means that no proxy will be used to connect to AMPLIFY Central ingestion service.
+`proxy_url`: The socks5 or http URL of the proxy server for ingestion service (**socks5://username:password@hostname:port**) to use when the API Management eco-system is not allowed to access the internet world where Amplify Central is installed. **username** and **password** are optional and can be omitted if not required by the proxy configuration.
+Leaving this value empty means that no proxy will be used to connect to Amplify Central ingestion service.

 Once all data is gathered, the section should look like this if you do not use a proxy: